 15 Steps for New Website SEO

 Which comes first your SEO or your new website?
 Your SEO… period.
 No debate.
-Your SEO strategy should priority before designing your new website.
+Your SEO strategy should be a priority before designing your new website.
 While you can make some adjustments to SEO after the fact, you’ll be much better off if you make a few considerations when developing your new website plan.

 Why is SEO so Important for a New Website?

 SEO is important to the success of a website, but are you digging deep enough with your strategy?
 By applying an SEO checklist to every page of your site—not just the home page—you’ll ensure that the right traffic reaches each layer of your message.
 Here is how to optimize for SEO, draw readers to your site and keep them there.